-WORK WITH YOUR LOCAL MEDIA to
+WORK WITH YOUR LOCAL MEDIA to publish an op-ed on t

 publish an op-ed on the importance of SNAP to your county and residents.
 Submitting an op-ed or guest commentary to your local paper is an excellent way to keep your residents informed about what you are doing on their behalf.